akan72/Datafest-2018/README.md

 * September

 **estimateSalary**
-We normalized the estimateSalary by dividing salary by each *State's Per Capita Personal Income.*
+We normalized the estimateSalary by dividing salary by its corresponding *State's Per Capita Personal Income.*

+**Country**
+We filtered out Canada and Germany.

+**normTitleCategory**
+For blank and uncategorized groups, we used dummy variables.
+We then grouped these categories into 5 broad categories:
+* Medicine
+* Technology
+* Business
+* Service
+* Blue-collar

+**avglocalclick**
+We changed 0 values in jobAgeDay to 1.
+We are dividing the localclick by jobAgeDays.

+**Supervising & License**
+We changed the NA values to 0.